minio/docs-k8s/source/deployment/deploy-minio-operator.rst

    chmod +x kubectl-minio
    mv kubectl-minio /usr/local/bin/

-You can access the plugin using the :mc:`kubectl minio` command.
 Run the following command to verify installation of the plugin:

 .. code-block:: shell
    :class: copyable

    kubectl minio version

+The output should display the Operator version as |operator-version-stable|.

-2) Initialize the MinIO Kubernetes Operator
+1) Initialize the MinIO Kubernetes Operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Run the :mc:`kubectl minio init` command to initialize the MinIO Operator: